Dj Turn Tables

 Precision and timing are key as the DJ scratches and mixes tracks on the turntables.

-Types of DJ Turn Tables
+The Many Faces of DJ Turn Tables

 There are four main types of DJ turn tables: belt-driven, direct-drive, hybrid, and digital turn tables.